munificent/craftinginterpreters/book/optimization.md

 >
 > <cite>Kazuo Ishiguro, <em>The Remains of the Day</em></cite>

 Think of this chapter as a bonus.
-If I still lived in New Orleans, I'd call it *lagniappe* -- a little something extra given for free to a customer.
-You've got a whole book and a complete already, but I wanted you to have some fun tweaking clox to squeeze some more performance out it.
+If I still lived in New Orleans, I'd call it a *lagniappe* -- a little something extra given for free to a customer.
+You've got a whole book and a complete virtual machine already, but I wanted you to have some fun tweaking clox to squeeze more performance out it.

 In this chapter, we'll apply two very different optimizations to the our virtual machine.
 In the process, you'll get a feel for measuring and improving the